 This affidavit can be used when:

 All known heirs must sign the affidavit in the presence of a notary public.
-The notarization serves as proof that the signatures are genuine and that the heirs are swearing to the truth of the statements under penalty of perjury.
+The notarization proves that the signatures are genuine and that the heirs are swearing to the truth of the statements under penalty of perjury.

 Official Nevada State Treasurer Form